xlandscape/LandscapeModel-Core/STORES.md

 # Stores
-This file lists all stores that are current included in the Landscape Model core.
+This file lists all stores that are currently included in the Landscape Model core.
-It was automatically created on 2021-02-22.
+It was automatically created on 2021-06-24.

 ## InMemoryStore